-Wellbeing is a strong pillar in making the bank a great place to work.
-It’s closely aligned with Our Values, Our Ambition and helps our employees bring the best of themselves to work.
-With full senior executive support we’ve rolled out our wellbeing programme across three main pillars: Physical, Mental and Social and we have started to put in place support against our fourth area of Financial Wellbeing.
+Wellbeing is key to making the bank a great place to work.
+It’s closely aligned with Our Values, Our Ambition and helps our colleagues bring the best of themselves to work.
+With full senior executive support, we’ve rolled out our programme across four main pillars: Physical, Mental, Financial and Social Wellbeing.

-Our wellbeing engagement scores have increased by 10% over the last three years and will continue to build our wellbeing programme by offering support, resources, personal stories and engaging tools.
+In 2018 our wellbeing engagement scores increased again and we continue to build our wellbeing programme by offering support, resources, personal stories and engaging tools.

-Here’s how we helped our colleagues stay well in 2017:
+Here’s how we helped our colleagues stay well:

 We continued to promote our mental health support and resources including mindfulness and our mental health toolkit.
-This remains part of our support for Time to Change (the UK’s biggest programme to challenge mental health stigma), which we’ve supported since 2014.
+This remains part of our support for Time to Change (the UK’s biggest programme to challenge mental health stigma), which we have supported since 2014.

 Our Workplace Wellbeing Group has c.
-26,000 members and in May we ran the #1in4 Mental Health Awareness campaign with unprecedented results.
-Many of our colleagues shared their personal stories and experiences and we continue to see our managers complete our Mental Health Awareness training.
-Now, they’re better at spotting signs of mental health issues at work and giving support to the colleagues who need it.
+26,000 members and in 2018 we ran our second Mental Health Awareness campaigns to support Mental Health Awareness week in May and World Mental Health Day in October.
+We also hosted our second Mental Health Conference in Edinburgh and were joined by colleagues, customers and those with a passion for moving the mental health agenda forward.
+Through our campaigns, many of our colleagues shared their personal stories and experiences and we continue to see our managers complete our Mental Health Awareness training.
+Now, they are better at spotting signs of mental health issues at work and giving support to the colleagues and customers who need it.

-We’ve also continued to see a high number of colleagues using our Employee Assistance Programme, which teaches them ways of dealing with change and building their resilience.
+We have also continued to see a high number of colleagues using our Employee Assistance Programme, which supports them in with dealing with change and building resilience.

-To help our colleagues develop a work life balance, to create an inclusive, flexible working culture and to help us focus on our customers’ needs, we offer choice in working locations and patterns.
+To help our colleagues develop a healthy work-life balance, to create an inclusive, flexible working culture and to help us focus on our customers’ needs, we offer choice in working locations and working patterns -

-- Support and guidance offered to all colleagues through a web portal
+- Support and guidance is offered to all colleagues through a web portal